TomSpencerLondon/OCP-Knowledge-Base-Pure-Java/src/com/codurance/ocpstudyguide/chapter8.md

 F. The code will compile if line 9 is changed.

 Answer: B

+❌ - Incorrect answer - F - There is no default constructor - the constructor needs to call super(int)

 4. Which of the following complete the constructor so that this code prints out 50?
 (Choose all that apply.)